 Table of Contents

 Content is King; Context is God – Gary Vaynerchuk

 We’ve all heard the saying, “Content is King.”
-It’s true, without quality content, you are not going to succeed in search.
-Over the years we’ve gotten a lot better at content.
+It’s true without quality content, you are not going to succeed in search.
+Over the years, digital marketers have greatly improved content..
 As Google has continued to raise the bar, quality has gone up.